Author: Sumit Adsul

 2. Confusion Matrix:

-It displays the no. of true positives and the false positives and the values on the diagonal are the accurate predictions for each class and the rest are misclassified values.
-As we can see from the image below that the model is predicting nearly accurate results but there are few miss-classifications.
+It displays the no. of true positives and false positives, and the values on the diagonal are the accurate predictions for each class, and the rest are misclassified values as we can see from the image below that the model is predicting nearly accurate results, but there are few miss-classifications.

-We have successfully implemented the URL classifier with 96% accuracy but as we can see in the confusion matrix that there are false results/miss-classifications and with such misleading results we can’t use this system.
-So, to overcome this problem, we need to generate/extract a few more features from the URL and need to find out the features which are most important in predicting the URL result and then we might be able to optimize it further.
+We have successfully implemented the URL classifier with 96% accuracy, but as we can see in the confusion matrix, there are false results/miss-classifications, and with such misleading results, we can’t use this system.
+So, to overcome this problem, we need to generate/extract a few more features from the URL and need to find out the features which are most important in predicting the URL result, and then we might be able to optimize it further.